swethabk92/devops-tech-test/Senior DevOps Engineer/README.md

     - `make deploy` Deploys the image into the pod.

 - `config.json` Configuration file

-### Prerequisites

--  These templates will not configure aws cli tool, will not create vpc's, subnets or key pairs.
-Make sure you have run `aws configure` when you are running the cli.
--  `config.json` will Add your vpc, subnets as "subnet1, subnet2" and keypair
--  `aws-auth-cm.yml` replace "rolearn" in line no. 8 to  `arn:aws:iam::<accountid>:role/<iam_role_workernode_that_we_created_in_the_roles_securityGroups.yaml_stack> `

 ### Deployment steps
 -   Clone the repo